Highway 1 (Victoria)

 In Victoria, Highway 1 is a 958 km long route that follows the coastline of the state, from the New South Wales border near Genoa to the South Australian border near Dartmoor.
 Highway 1 continues around the rest of Australia, joining all mainland state capitals, and connecting major centres in Tasmania.
 All roads within the Highway 1 system are allocated a road route numbered 1, M1, A1, or B1, depending on the state route numbering system.
-In Victoria, the highway is designated as route M1 between Traralgon and Winchelsea, and route A1 elsewhere.
+In Victoria, the highway is designated as route M1 between Traralgon and Colac, and route A1 elsewhere.

 History

 Highway 1 was created as part of the National Route Numbering system, adopted in 1955.
 The route was compiled from an existing network of state and local roads and tracks.